rupi014/Menu-Diner/README.md

 ## Time-Based Menu Selection

-At the end of the code, there is a block that will allow us to select the menu based on the current time, and I have implemented this using the JavaScript global Date object.
+At the end of the code, you can change the variable "sistem-hour" to true to select the menu based on the real time.

 - **Breakfast Menu**: Available from 8:00 to 12:00.
 - **Lunch Menu**: Available from 12:00 to 17:00.